sanjayjonckheere/iN_iS_Tee_One/README.md

 ![1*HeCcGpmxWZFibgLiZCutag](https://user-images.githubusercontent.com/72076380/111915455-abead500-8a76-11eb-88cf-a50f8b6270c2.png)

 Transpose: In linear algebra, the transpose of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix A by producing another matrix, often denoted by Aᵀ.

+Why does the Gram matrix represent artistic style?
+This is explained in the paper [Demystifying Neural Style Transfer](https://arxiv.org/pdf/1701.01036.pdf) proposed by Yanghao Li, Naiyan Wang, Jiaying Liu and Xiaodi Hou in 2017.

+>We theoretically prove that matching the Gram matrices of the neural activations can be seen as minimising a specific Maximum Mean Discrepancy (MMD) [Gretton et Aal., 2012a].
+This re- veals that neural style transfer is intrinsically a process of distribution alignment of the neural activations between images.

 ```py
 def gram_matrix(x):